-Dr Anna Hájková is Assistant Professor of Modern Continental history at the University of Warwick.
+Dr Anna Hájková is Associate Professor of Modern Continental history at the University of Warwick.
 Her work examines concentration camps, Jewish social and political elites, issues of nationalism and ethnicity, gender and sexuality.
 Her research interests include Nazi Germany and the history of genocides.

 The Legacy of the First World War for the Weimar Republic Matthew Stibbe, Sheffield Hallam University